Ilya Moiseev

-Ilya Iosifovich Moiseev (Илья Иосифович Моисеев; 15 March 1929 – 11 October 2020) was a Russian chemist.
+Ilya Iosifovich Moiseev (Илья Иосифович Моисеев; 15 March 1929 – 10 October 2020) was a Soviet and Russian chemist.
 An expert in both kinetics and the coordination chemistry of transition metals, he made significant advances in metal-complex catalysis.

 Biography

 Moiseev was born in Moscow.
 He studied organic chemistry at Moscow State University of Fine Chemical Technologies (MITHT).
 After graduating in 1952, his first jobs were as an engineer, a junior researcher in physical chemistry, then a senior researcher in organic chemistry.
 From 1963, he worked at the N. S. Kurnakov Institute of General and Inorganic Chemistry (IGIC) of the Russian Academy of Sciences (RAS), Moscow, as head of the laboratory of metal-complex catalysis and coordination chemistry.
 From 2003 onward, he was a professor at the Gubkin Russian State University of Oil and Gas (RGUNG Gubkin).

 He also served as chairman of the Scientific Council for Gas Chemistry, RAS, and vice-president of the Russian Chemical Society.